KingJames1487/Fishing_For_Bass/README.md

     ex.
 Food is amazing early while oil is next to useles but oil becomes extremely good later

 CLAIM: To begin claiming a territory, simply move a character into an uninhabited space.
     ***Claiming territories takes more than 0 turns unlike Civ or Risk.
-In Fishing For Bass, it takes *5* consecutive turns of claimed ownership to begin receiving resources***
+In Fishing For Bass, it takes *5* consecutive turns of ownership to begin receiving resources/ Ownership is defined as being the only player with a unit on any territory***

 UNITS: